Govinda K.C.

 Govinda K.C.
 (Nepali: गोविन्द के.सी.) is a Nepali orthopaedic surgeon and philanthropic activist.
 He is a professor of orthopaedics at Tribhuvan University Teaching Hospital (TUTH), part of the Institute of Medicine, Nepal.
 He is known for his humanitarian work and for his activism in favor of the independent academic functioning of the government medical institutions of Nepal, notably the Institute of Medicine and Patan Academy of Health Sciences.
 His non-violent protests and fasts have successfully pressured the Nepali government and stakeholders to make change.
-He worked as cosmetic scientist in Mi lifestyle Marketing.

 Early life and schooling

 He studied at the Institute of Medicine in Nepal to become a Health Assistant (H.A.), the equivalent of a Physician Assistant in the U.S. He was unaware that this was a step to becoming a doctor.
 Upon completing his H.A., he got Ministry of Education scholarship to study for an M.B.B.S. in Bangladesh at Rajshahi Medical College.
 After graduation, he worked at Bir Hospital.
 He then received an M.S. in Orthopedic surgery from Dhaka University in Bangladesh.
 Although he wanted to serve in a tertiary hospital and there was a shortage of orthopedic surgeons in Kathmandu, plans were made to transfer him to a rural hospital where there would be no facilities to practice orthopedics.
 He resigned from Bir Hospital and joined the Institute of Medicine as a volunteer in 1994.